macacanigra-pl/the-mnl-website/docs/user-guide/function.md

 # The Function

-As in functional programming, MNL treats a function as a first-class citizen, meaning that it can be bound to names, passed as an argument, and returned from another function.
+As in functional programming, MNL treats a function as a first-class citizen, meaning it can be bound to names, passed as an argument, and returned from another function.
 There are two blocks of function in MNL: The function block and the lambda block.
-The lambda block is an expression block with a parameter and an expression, and the function block is a declarative block with an identifier (a name), a parameter, and an expression block.
+The lambda block is an expression block with two input blocks: a parameter and an expression block.
+The function block is a declarative block with three input blocks: an identifier (a name), a parameter, and an expression block.

 ## The Lambda Block

 Lambda or anonymous function is a function without a name.
-Figures 1 to 4 show how to construct a lambda block.
+Figure 1 is an incomplete lambda block and Figure 2 to 4 are examples of constructing a lambda block.

 ![workspace](assets/images/lambda_empty.png){title="Lambda"}